Pranav-Jain17/FinDash/README.md

 # FinDash - Personal Finance Dashboard

 FinDash is a responsive, modern front-end web application built to help users track their finances, visualize their spending, and gain actionable insights.
-It features simulated Role-Based Access Control (RBAC), data persistence, and custom CSS-only visualizations.
+It features simulated Role-Based Access Control (RBAC), data persistence, a mock API for simulated network requests, and custom CSS-only visualizations.

 ## 🚀 Features